1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 *Connectors "A6" and "MD" at a Siemens RVA53 controller.*

 The functionality of this 'bus' is very limited, so you probably only have a dozen of parameters available.
-In the Webinterface of BSB-LAN you only have access to the category "PPS-Bus" (category 42).
+In the webinterface of BSB-LAN you only have access to the category "PPS-Bus".

 Note:
 If there's already a room unit like [QAA70](chap03.md#366-qaa50--qaa70) connected to the controller, BSB-LAN only can read values.
 If you want BSB-LAN to be able to set certain values, you would have to disconnect the room unit for the time you want to have the BSB-LAN adapter connected!